 The Saga 40 features a few nice extra zippered pockets in both the top and bottom of the lid.
 The top zippered pocket is quite tall and fits most items you want easily accessible in your lid, while the underside pocket is great for keys, wallets or other smaller items.
 The zippered waist belt pocket is big enough for a GPS, a compass, or your phone and a small snack - this was an additional feature most of our testers really liked.

-Performance on the down is how well each pack moved with us and handled while skiing and snowboarding on the descent.
 The Saga 40 compared very closely to many of the other 35+ liter bags and was similar in performance to the Mammut Pro Protection Airbag 3.0 and Backcountry Access Float 32.
-Similar with larger packs, we've found that the downhill performance isn't an awesome as say, the Black Diamond Pilot 11 Jetforce, as bigger packs don't ride with the user quite as well as smaller packs.
+Similar to larger packs, we've found that the downhill performance isn't an awesome as say, the Black Diamond Pilot 11 Jetforce, as bigger packs don't ride with the user quite as well as smaller packs.
 However, the Saga holds its own, and anyone comparing it to similarly sized (volume) packs will likely be satisfied.
 The Saga is awesome as far as its comfort and ability to handle a heavier load and it's able to transfer the weight wonderfully while skiing and skinning.

 Due to the Saga 40's overall volume and design, we've found that it's at home with backcountry professionals, like ski guides, patrollers, and avalanche technicians.
 It is also a great choice for multi-day tours and hut-to-hut trips.
 Its top loading design lets the user pack it tightly with gear and it offers one of the most comfortable suspensions in our review and will let you go as far as your legs will carry you.